Fiat Uno: Second generation (2010)

 The Fiat Uno name was resurrected for project Type 327, the Brazilian-built "Novo Uno" (New Uno).
 The new Uno is engineered at Brazil and co-designed with Turin's Centro Stile Fiat, and is basically a more urban interpretation of the Fiat Panda style on a Fiat Palio.
-It is larger and roomier than the first, but smaller and cheaper than the second platform.
+It is larger and roomier than the first, but smaller and cheaper than the second.
 The car has two options of engines: the 1.0 Fire Evo (74 hp) and the 1.4 Fire Evo (87 hp), both able to use ethanol, gasoline or a mix of both fuels.

-It is being sold in Brazil and several other South American countries as well, but it has yet to be confirmed whether this Uno will be sold in Europe.
+It was sold in Brazil and several other South American countries.
+The Novo Uno remained for Latin America only, and was not exported to Europe.

-In December 2013, Fiat launched the new Uno-based Fiorino panel van (project Type 327), successor of the old Fiorino.

-In September 2014, Fiat unveiled a facelift for the Uno and introduced the Start&Stop system in the 1.4 Fire engine.
+In December 2013, Fiat launched the new Uno-based Fiorino panel van (project Type 327).
+In September 2014, Fiat unveiled a facelift for the Uno and introduced the Start & Stop system in the 1.4 Fire engine.

-In 2016, Fiat launched another facelift for the Uno and introduced the Firefly engine, Available as a 1.0 or an 1.3 engine.
+In 2016, Fiat launched another facelift for the Uno and introduced the Firefly engine, available as a 1.0 or a 1.3-litre engine.